To Process a Generic 1-H Spectrum :

 Fourier Transform.

-If you prefer custom processing, don't hold the Option key.
-The name of the command becomes Fourier Transform.
+On the Mac it appears when you hold down the alt key.
+If you prefer custom processing, choose, instead, Process > Fourier Transform.
 It opens a dialog for setting zero-filling, weighting and other options.

 Adjust the amplification, if necessary.